Kerry Wood, M.Ed. (Young Children’s Dance, Jazz, Tap, Hip Hop)

 Maiya Jordan, Teaching Intern (Jazz)

-Maiya is a high school junior.
+Maiya is a high school senior.
 During 2015-16, she took part in SCD’s teacher training program in jazz under Kerry Wood.
 Maiya is an accomplished performer and has danced as the Dew Drop Fairy in The Nutcracker and Odette in excerpts from Swan Lake.
-She was also a member of SCD’s dance ensemble as a featured aerialist and is a member of SCD’s Hip Hop Crew.
+She was also a member of SCD’s dance ensemble as a featured aerialist.
 During the summer of 2016, Maiya studied in Boston for 3 weeks at Urbanity’s summer dance intensive, where she was chosen to dance among college and adult dancers.